pliakas/apache-kafka-epta-training/docker-compose-files/README.md

 # Epta :: Apache Kafka

-Once you have started your cluster, you can use Conduktor to easily manage it.
-Just connect against `localhost:9092` if using Docker.

-# kafka-stack-docker-compose
+# Docker Compose Files

 This replicates as well as possible real deployment configurations, where you have your zookeeper servers and kafka servers actually all distinct from each other.
 This solves all the networking hurdles that comes with Docker and docker-compose, and is compatible cross platform.

 ## Stack version

-  - Zookeeper version: 3.5.9
+  - Zookeeper version: 3.6.3 (Confluent 7.1.1)
-  - Kafka version: 2.8.0 (Confluent 6.2.1)
+  - Kafka version: 3.1.0 (Confluent 7.1.1)
-  - Kafka Schema Registry: Confluent 6.2.1
-  - Kafka Rest Proxy: Confluent 6.2.1
-  - Kafka Connect: Confluent 6.2.1
-  - ksqlDB Server: Confluent 6.2.1
-  - Zoonavigator: 0.8.0

-For a UI tool to access your local Kafka cluster, use the free version of [Conduktor](https://www.conduktor.io/download)

 # Requirements

+You need later docker version for different operating systems.

 ## Docker